 However, there is a high chance that these symptoms directly indicate inflammation of the intestine.
 Besides, various types of inflammations occur in different parts of the gut.
 Moreover, the causes of each originate from the same cycle of pathological processes within the intestinal mucosa.
 These lead to the previously mentioned symptoms and reduce the functionality of the digestive system.

-Intestinal inflammations have several causes.
-Increased knowledge of the etiological nature of the illness can offer better strategies to treat it, though it is more effective to get rid of its causes in the first place.
+That is to say, intestinal inflammations have several causes.
+Increased knowledge of the etiological nature of the illness can offer better strategies to treat it, though it is more effective to get rid of its origins in the first place.

-Certain inflammatory processes, like nonspecific ulcerative colitis, still have unclear aetiology.
-Genetic and hereditary factors can affect the chances of developing intestinal inflammations, although they are unlikely to be determinant, and it occurs at the same rate for both women and men.
+Some inflammatory processes, like nonspecific ulcerative colitis, still have unclear aetiology.
+Genetic and hereditary factors can affect the chances of developing intestinal inflammations.
+However, they are unlikely to be determinant, and it occurs at the same rate for both women and men.

-Treatments for chronic inflammations are carried out using holistic methods and herbal medicines, that have strong anti-inflammatory effects.
-For example, oak bark tea, chamomile tea, St. John’s wort.
+Inflammation of the intestine depends on their type.
+Treatments for chronic inflammations involve holistic methods and herbal medicines that have potent anti-inflammatory effects — for example, oak bark tea, chamomile tea, St. John’s wort.

 It is an intensive combination of live cultures, complex plant fibres and fruit extracts with Vitamins.

 ImmunoDophilus is non-Dairy and is suitable for vegetarians and vegans.